-Determining which degree is best for fashion designing can be a difficult task due to the fact that fashion design has many different branches from its main trunk.
+Determining which degree is best for fashion design can be a difficult task due to the fact that fashion design has many different branches from its main trunk.
 It covers everything from learning how to construct garments and creating a full collection during the senior year to merchandising and the business of fashion design.

-If you’re seeking to become a fully fledged designer, a bachelor’s degree is the best kind of degree to get in order to work in the fashion design industry.
+If you’re seeking to become a full-fledged designer, a bachelor’s degree is the best kind of degree to get in order to work in the fashion design industry.
 You should also seek out a bachelor’s degree program with an internship at a design or production house to gain practical knowledge of how a collection is made.
 Everything you learn can be applied to your own design house when you finally decide to strike out on your own.

 Methodology: Ranking the Best Fashion Degree Programs